Kill the monster: The paradox of completion

 Finishing anything always involves paradox.

 Okay, but kill the monster?

-A strange phrase to use when completing a long project- one that has taken a year to finish…like a book.
+A strange phrase to use when completing a long project- one that has taken years to finish…like a book.
+Especially this book!

 Or is it?
 I’m a writer but the paradox is not limited to writing; instead, it applies to all big, long-term projects.
 Graduating from college, achieving a long sought after goal, like a promotion, raise, or public recognition of your specific talent; that strange paradox exists in each and every one.

 There’s a curious sense of …”it’s done-what now?”

 I return to Winston Churchhill’s words each time one of the books is done.
 His phrasing, so appropriately and splendidly describes these paradoxical feelings:

 Writing a book is an adventure.
 To begin with it is a toy and an amusement.
 Then it becomes a mistress, then it becomes a master, then it becomes a tyrant.
 The last phase is that just as you are about to be reconciled to your servitude, you kill the monster and fling him to the public.